elisaado/somtoday-api-docs/README.md

 ### Account: `GET /rest/v1/account/` / `GET /rest/v1/account/[id]`

-fetches information about the account that is connected with the Somtoday access token
+Fetches information about the account that is connected with the Somtoday access token

 #### Parameters